TheGnarCo/venture/README.md

 In case of success, `as_event!` will record any events indicated, then check to see if it's executing inside another call to `as_event!`.
-If so, it will queue any effects for execution after the outermost call returns, the close its database transaction and return to its caller.
+If so, it will queue any effects for execution after the outermost call returns, then close its database transaction and return to its caller.
 If this is the outermost call to `as_event!` it closes its transaction, commiting the changes to the database, and runs any queued effects.
 In this way, simple services can be composed into